Gravitational-wave astronomy requires population-informed parameter estimation: Impact on exceptional sources

 In Fig.~\ref{figure 2}, we compare these posteriors for GW231123, as this event was highlighted as exceptional in GWTC-4 for having large BH masses and spins~\cite{LIGOScientific:2025rsn}.
 The inferred mass of its heavier (primary) BH is not significantly impacted by collective catalog information, but uncertainty is slightly reduced: $129_{-15}^{+16}M_\odot$ and $127_{-12}^{+14}M_\odot$ for single-event and population-informed PE, respectively (we report posterior medians and 90\% equal-tailed credible intervals throughout).
 Spin measurements are slightly more impacted: the population-informed spin of the more rapidly spinning BH~\cite{Biscoveanu:2020are} in GW231123, $0.84_{-0.24}^{+0.14}$, is less than that from single-event PE, $0.94_{-0.16}^{+0.04}$, but still high.

 Given that this event was considered exceptional because of its source parameters, it can be compared to the most extreme parameter measurements across the catalog.
 These are found by ordering events according to a parameter of interest $\vartheta$, which could be one of the variables in $\theta$ (e.g., component BH mass) or derived from them (e.g., chirp mass), producing the so-called order statistics $\vartheta_{(1)} < \vartheta_{(2)} < ... < \vartheta_{(N)}$.
 Without loss of generality, the posterior for the most extreme source is found by selecting $\vartheta_{(N)} \equiv \max_n\{\vartheta_n\}$ for each sample from $p_\mathrm{pop}(\{\theta_n\}|\{d_n\})$.
 This is manifestly different from the usual selection based on, e.g., PE posterior median, as the above posterior mixes samples from different events.
-In particular, the probability that any given event (as represented by its index $n$) is the most extreme is found by also recording $(N)\equiv\mathrm{argmax}_n\{\vartheta_n\}$ for each sample.
+In particular, the probability that an event with index $i$ is the most extreme is found by recording $(N)\equiv\mathrm{argmax}_n\{\vartheta_n\}$ for each posterior sample and counting the number of times that $(N)=i$.
+While the usual approach derives a property of an individual event as informed by the catalog, our approach derives a property of the whole catalog.

 The mass of the heaviest BH observed through GWTC-4 is $131_{-15}^{+23}M_\odot$ from single-event PE and $127_{-12}^{+14}M_\odot$ from population-informed PE, as shown in Fig.~\ref{figure 2}.
 In the former case, the heaviest BH is in the source of GW231123 with only 80\% posterior probability, but $\gtrsim99\%$ in the latter case.
 In fact, for single-event PE, the ``exceptionality'' of this event based on its total mass~\cite{LIGOScientific:2025rsn} is driven by the mass of its lighter (secondary) BH, which has $\gtrsim99\%$ posterior probability of being the heaviest secondary BH in the catalog in both cases.